 Travel Medicine Services

-- The SXU Health Center provides consultations and immunizations for travelers!
+- The SXU Health Center provides consultations and immunizations for international travelers!
 We provide travel consultations, immunizations and other health-related travel information for members of the University and the general public.
 Phone consultations are not provided.

 - We recommend that you schedule your travel consultation six to eight weeks before your trip if possible.
 It can take two weeks to build up an adequate immune response in your body after an immunization, and some immunizations are given in a series.
 However, it is still recommended that you come in for a consultation, even if there is a short time window before your trip.